pkesist/buildpal/Documentation/quickstart.rst

 Requirements
 ============

-1. A C/C++ project (duh) using a build system capable of running parallel tasks.
+1. A C/C++ project, using a build system capable of running parallel tasks.

 2. A client build machine connected to a Local-Area Network.